K4yb3r/README.md/README.md

 # README.md

 Hallo, I am a Machine Learning and Tech Hobbyist.
-I also do Professional Q&A Testing for a IOS developer.
+I also conduct professional Q&A Testing for iOS developers.